cuong-td/weather_forecast/README.md

 - ![Project structure](./project-structure.png)
     * Contains 4 modules: `entirty`, `usecases`, `dataprovider`, and main `app`
     * `app` contains:
-        * base: define some base classes that will be extented in the application
+        * `base`: define some base classes that will be extented in the application
-        * di: define dependency injection with application scope
+        * `di`: define dependency injection with application scope
-        * ext: define extensions will be used in the application
+        * `ext`: define extensions will be used in the application
-        * features: separate application into many features will make it be easier on scaling up
+        * `features`: separate application into many features will make it be easier on scaling up
-        * framework: implementation of Android framework
+        * `framework`: implementation of Android framework
 - Libraries/frameworks using in the application:
     *  Kotlin
     *  Coroutines